Blue Porterweed (Stachytarpheta jamaicensis)

 Zone Range: Varies by species

-Use: Perfect for adding height and color diversity in full-sun plantings.
+Use: Adds height and color diversity in full-sun plantings.